Real Cuban Mint Mojitos: My Cuban Culinary Adventure

 - 1 long mint sprig - The original Cuban recipe use spearmint or yerba buena a mint variety very popular on the island of Cuba

-- 1 shot of white rum good US or Puerto Rico brand, Cubans typically use Havana Club 3 year white rum
+- 1 shot of white rum good US or Puerto Rican brand, Cubans typically use Havana Club 3 year white rum

 - 3 drops aromatic bitters Angostura brand is best